tjingsheng/tp/docs/UserGuide.md

 ### 4.1.4.
 Update a local course: `localcourse update`

 Updates specified attributes of a local course, with course code identified by `localcode`.
-These local course attributes include localcode, localname, localunit and localdescription.
+These local course attributes include localcode, localname, unit and localdescription.
 This is useful when:
 - you wish to update a localcourse if there are changes made by NUS Computing.

 <box type="tip" icon=":bulb:" >